 The flow releases from the New Bullards Bar Dam directly affect the 2.4-m section of the North Yuba River from the New Bullards Bar Dam to the North Yuba River's confluence with the Middle Yuba River (i.e., New Bullards Bar Dam Reach).
 The overall gradient in the reach is 2 percent, with a maximum gradient of 5.5 percent at approximately RM 1.
 In the 1.1 mi of the reach that had on-the-ground habitat mapping done, there was 511 sq ft of trout spawning sized gravel.
-YCWA estimated this size gravel becomes mobile at a flow of 126 cfs, which has a return interval of less than 1 year under Without-Project hydrology and 1.6 years With-Project hydrology.
+YCWA estimated this size gravel becomes mobile at a flow of 126 cfs, which has a return interval of less than 1 year under Without-Project hydrology and 1.6 years under With-Project hydrology.
+The steep and confined nature of the canyon, relatively high frequency of spill flows, as shown in Table E2-9, and lack of spawning size gravel without enormously expensive mechanical augmentation in this reach yield relatively poor habitat with little potential for practical lasting improvement.
+Even if fish did spawn in this reach, about every other year, most of the spawning substrate would be flushed out.